13bm/GhidraMCP/README.md

 1. Use Ghidra's standard analysis features to identify areas of interest
 2. Leverage AI assistance through GhidraMCP for deeper understanding
 3. Combine the AI insights with your manual analysis
+4. Rename functions and data based on AI insights for better readability

 ## Building from Source